-475. Whoever counterfeits upon, or in the substance of, any material, any device or mark used for the purpose of authenticating any document described in section 467 of this Code, intending that such device or mark shall be used for the purpose of giving the appearance of authenticity to any document then forged or thereafter to be forged on such material, or who, with such intent, has in his possession any material upon or in the substance of which any such device or mark has been counterfeited shall be punished with imprisonment of either description for a term which may extend to 7 years, and shall also be liable to fine.
+- (a) counterfeits upon, or in the substance of, any material, any device or mark used for the purpose of authenticating any document described in section 467, intending that such device or mark shall be used for the purpose of giving the appearance of authenticity to any document then forged or thereafter to be forged on such material; or - (b) with such intent, has in his possession any material upon or in the substance of which any such device or mark has been counterfeited, shall be punished with imprisonment for a term not exceeding 10 years and fine.

-Counterfeiting a device or mark used for authenticating documents other than those described in section 467, or possessing counterfeit marked material
+Counterfeiting device or mark used for authenticating documents other than those described in section 467, or possessing counterfeit marked material shall be punished with imprisonment for a term not exceeding 10 years and fine.

-476. Whoever counterfeits upon, or in the substance of, any material, any device or mark used for the purpose of authenticating any document other than the documents described in section 467 of this Code, intending that such device or mark shall be used for the purpose of giving the appearance of authenticity to any document then forged or thereafter to be forged on such material, or who, with such intent, has in his possession any material upon or in the substance of which any such device or mark has been counterfeited shall be punished with imprisonment of either description for a term which may extend to 7 years, and shall also be liable to fine.
+(a) counterfeits upon, or in the substance of, any material, any device or mark used for the purpose of authenticating any document other than the documents described in section 467, intending that such device or mark shall be used for the purpose of giving the appearance of authenticity to any document then forged or thereafter to be forged on such material; or

+(b) with such intent, has in his possession any material upon or in the substance of which any such device or mark has been counterfeited, shall be punished with imprisonment for a term not exceeding 10 years and fine.

-Fraudulent cancellation, destruction, etc., of will, authority to adopt, or valuable security 477.
-Whoever fraudulently or dishonestly, or with intent to cause damage or injury to the public or to any person, cancels, destroys, or defaces, or attempts to cancel, destroy, or deface, or secretes, or attempts to secrete, any document which is, or purports to be, a will, or an authority to adopt a son, or any valuable security, or commits mischief in respect of such document shall be punished with imprisonment of either description for a term which may extend to 7 years, and shall also be liable to fine.
+Fraudulent cancellation, destruction etc. of will, authority to adopt or valuable security

+- 477. Whoever fraudulently or dishonestly, or with intent to cause damage or injury to the public or any person - (a) cancels, destroys or defaces, or attempts to cancel, destroy or deface, or secretes or attempts to secrete, any document which is, or purports to be a valuable security, a will or an authority to adopt a son; or - (b) commits mischief in respect of such document,